 What do vacuum sealers and apartments that smell like a stale ashtray have in common?
 Absolutely nothing other than these two messages showing up in my mailbox at the same moment—both of them in response to earlier posts.

 Dear Judy: You do have a terrible problem, and I’m so sorry about that.
-My first thought was have you contacted the owner or manager?
+Have you contacted the owner or manager?
 Assuming you have but that hasn’t worked out very well—and you do not want to move—Nok-Out absolutely can oxidize (neutralize) the odor of tobacco smoke.
 The challenge is to make sure Nok-Out comes in contact with every square millimeter of a surface that the smoke has penetrated.
-That’s the challenge!
+And that’s a real challenge!

 When treating a large open area where the odor became airborne and most likely is now clinging to every bit of the ceiling, walls, flooring, cracks, and crevices—Nok-Out must do the same in order to reach and then oxidize all of the stink.